 Other current assets represent prepayments, research and development (R&D) tax credits, deferred costs, purchased seed contracts and deposits made by the Company.

 Property and equipment is stated at cost less accumulated depreciation.
 Depreciation is computed based upon the estimated useful lives of the respective assets.
 Leasehold improvements are amortized using the straight-line method over the shorter of the lease term or the estimated useful life of the assets.
 Repairs and maintenance costs are expensed as incurred.
 The cost and accumulated depreciation of property and equipment retired, or otherwise disposed of, are removed from the related accounts, and any residual values are charged to expense.
 Depreciation expense has been calculated using the following estimated useful lives:

 Management reviews its long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 If the impairment tests indicate that the carrying value of the asset, or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group, further analysis is performed to determine the fair value of the asset or asset group.
 To the extent the fair value of the asset or asset group is less than its carrying value, an impairment loss is recognized equal to the amount the carrying value exceeds the fair value of the asset or asset group.
-The Company generally measures fair value by considering sale prices for similar assets or asset groups, or by discounting estimated future cash flows from such assets or asset groups using an appropriate discount rate.
 Assets to be disposed of are carried at the lower of their carrying value or fair value less costs to sell.

-There have been no impairment losses recognized for the three and six months ended June 30, 2017 or June 30, 2016.
+There have been no impairment losses recognized for the three and nine months ended September 30, 2018 or September 30, 2017.

 Fair Value of Financial Instruments